 Who is the Cherry Beach Committee?

 The Cherry Beach Committee is an all-volunteer group of neighbors and community members who love our community, the woods and the beach, and who have dedicated serious time to the project.
 The committee is working closely with the Township and is recognized by both The Township and Chikaming Park Board.
-Committee members include: Sasha Boersma, Sarah Doty, Deborah Hall-Kayler, Christopher Jabin, Allan Kayler, Mary Margol, Peggy McTigue, Susan Phelan, Janet Schrader, and Tom Stillman
+Committee members include: Sasha Boersma, Sarah Doty, Deborah Hall-Kayler, Christopher Jabin, Allan Kayler, Peggy McTigue, Susan Phelan, Janet Schrader, Tom Stillman, and Re'Lynn Hansen.

 Were there earlier attempts to purchase this property?